 And we agree.
-Our insights and analytics powered by mixed reality simulations has proven time and again that ease of findability is key to in-store concept planning.
+Our insights and analytics powered by 3D simulations has proven time and again that ease of findability is key to in-store concept planning.

 For example, an adult beverage client was grappling with a common shopper marketing problem: shoppers viewed their category as confusing.
 Their retailer partner chided not to worry – “If it takes shoppers a little longer to find a product, that just means they’ll have more opportunities to discover new things they would otherwise have not considered buying!”

 Our client suspected differently, and they were right.
 By analyzing virtual shopping behavior, we learned that the more quickly shoppers could find their first product, the more likely they were to linger in the category and make additional purchases.